 "Some Notes on Baptism for the Dead in 1 Corinthians 15:29" by Mike Griffith.
 Cites many sources discussion baptism for the dead and 1 Cor.
 15:29.

-"Baptism for the Dead in Early Christianity" by John A. Tvedtnes, from The Temple in Time and Eternity, pp. 55-78.
-Excellent survey of related practices and teachings that we know of from several early Christian groups.
+"Baptism for the Dead in Early Christianity" by John A. Tvedtnes, from The Temple in Time and Eternity by Donald W. Parry, and Stephen D. Ricks (Provo, Utah: FARMS, 1999), pp. 55-78.
+This gives an excellent survey of related practices and teachings from several early Christian groups.

 Baptism for the Dead: The Coptic Rationale - a scholarly review by Dr. John A. Tvedtnes of the early Christian practice of baptism for the dead, as understood by Coptic Christians.
 This paper was presented at a 1981 symposium in Jerusalem, sponsored by the L.A.
 Mayer Memorial Museum of Islamic Art and the Israel Ministry of Education and Culture and later published in Special Papers of the Society for Early Historic Archaeology, No. 2 (September 1989).
 The Jerusalem symposium marked the opening of an exhibit of Coptic art at the museum, where Dr. Tvedtnes one of two American scholars invited to speak.